Our family have just returned from spending a week staying at Club Wyndham Port Douglas, over the Easter break.

 The last day of our trip was spent at Green Island.
 My eleven year old son Thomas and I would spend time snorkelling, while my eight year old daughter Vanessa and my wife went viewing the aquatic marine life from a glass bottom boat.
 Coral trout, clown fish, sea turtles are just some of the many marine creatures seen.
 Green Island is a nice way of exploring the Great Barrier Reef without breaking the family budget.

-Finally my family would like to wish all the staff at Ramada Port Douglas, a big thank-you for making our stay there such a pleasurable one.
+Finally my family would like to wish all the staff at Club Wyndham Port Douglas, a big thank-you for making our stay there such a pleasurable one.

 Joe & Vicky,